scrabbletank/farhome-rules/rulesdoc.md

 Cause up to 2 creatures you can see in range to burst into flames.
 Make a spellcasting roll against the creatures Dexterity, on success they ignite in flames.
 At the start of their turn they take 1 wound in fire damage from the flames.
 On their turn they may spend 5 AP rolling on the ground to extinguish the fire, leaving them prone.
 Taking cold damage or being doused in water extinguishes the fire.

-Add a target for every level above 2nd.
+Add a target for every level cast above 2nd.

 ___
 #### Dispel Magic